gustofied/P2Engine/demos/README.md

-Click around on the different videos, the filename indicitate what the demo is about (in most cases 😉)
+Click around on the different videos, the filename indicitates what the demo is about!